-Bin washing can occur within the bin room, using the room clean down facilities (i.e. tap connection and drain).
+Bin washing can occur within the bin storage area.
 Alternatively, a specialist bin washing contractor can be engaged to clean the bins to an agreed schedule.
-The specialist bin contactor would collect the bins from the bin room and clean the bins with their specialised vehicle.
+The specialist bin contactor would collect the bins from the bin storage area and clean the bins with their specialised vehicle.